Belcarra/pic32mz_usblan_harmony3_demo/README.md

-# Belcarra PIC32MZ USBLAN Harmony 3 Demostration Project
+# Belcarra PIC32MZ USBLAN Harmony 3 Demonstration Project

 This is a demonstration kit for the **Belcarra PIC32MZ USBLAN Driver** using either of **Microchip's** **PIC32MZ EF Starter Kit** or **PIC32MZ EF Curiosity Board**.